utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications/README.md

 7. The main script to execute.
 8. Config file defauls
 9. Copy config.cfg.defaults to config.cfg
+10. Downloads all of the PIDs in solr, downloads all of the hashes for those pids and loks for duplicates and zero byte files.
+It outputs several logs including a csv of the `PIDS,Hash Type,Hashes` for later use.
+This script can be stopped and resumed from where it left off.
 ```
   -- Expected Folder Structure
   Folder Structure